larkinandy/PDXNoiseSurface/README.md

 Generating predictions at 10m resolution (6.5 million points) within 2 weeks required adopting a distributed computing workflow.
 Tasks were broken up into microservices, similar to containers or pods in a Kubernetes workflow.
 Tasks with high parallelizability were assigned to 64-core workstations, while other tasks were assigned to 16-core workstations.
 The dependencies betweeen tasks are shown in the flow diagram below.
 FLow moves from top to bottom and left to right.

 ![GitHub Logo](./images/1x/workflow.png)
-TODO; update workflow as scripts are added to repo

 ### Repo Structure ###
 Scripts are seperated into folders, one folder for each stage of the data pipeline <br>